 Hong Kong Resume Writing Guide

-Working abroad sounds like an adventure to many people.
-However, work in Hong Kong requires more than just the obvious Hong Kong cover letter and Hong Kong resume writing and translation - it requires thorough preparation.
-You will face issues that probably did not even cross your mind when you become interested in Hong Kong jobs.
+Work in abroad sounds like an adventure to many people.
+However, job search in Hong Kong requires more than just the obvious Hong Kong resume and Hong Kong cover letter writing and translation, it requires thorough preparation.
+You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).
+You will face issues that probably did not even come to your mind when become interested in work in Hong Kong.

 Do not take too lightly the influence they can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Prepare yourself.
 The terms CV and resume are often used interchangeably in Hong Kong.
 Research the advertisement and company you want to work for.
 Such information will help you to adapt your CV or resume more effectively to each specific job and use of proper examples illustrating your achievements.

 If you are applying for jobs in multinational corporations operating in the region, you may need to submit a Hong Kong resume instead of a Hong Kong CV

 Focus on keywords used in the job posting and description - qualities and/or characteristics – employers, HR personnel and hiring managers are seeking.
 This increase your chances of passing through an Applicant Tracking System (ATS), recruitment management software utilized around the globe for application screening.